 - 1 small blood orange, sliced

-Add all ingredients except gin and thyme to a tall pitcher.
+- Add all ingredients except ginger beer and thyme to a tall pitcher.
 Refrigerate overnight to help develop the best flavor.

-Before serving, add gin and stir well.
+- Just before serving, add ginger beer and stir well.
 Serve over ice, garnished with fresh thyme sprigs, cinnamon sticks, and apple and blood orange slices.

 - Thyme and cinnamon infused simple syrup: Add 1/2 cup granulated sugar and 1/2 cup water to a small pot.
 Bring to a boil and stir to dissolve sugar.
 Remove from heat and add 2 cinnamon sticks and 2-3 thyme sprigs.
 Cover and steep for 10-15 minutes, then set aside to cool.